Yellowstone Hidden Gems: Exploring Away from the Spotlight

 rapids on a river with pine trees on the shore

-LeHardys Rapids are a great Yellowstone hidden gem.
+LeHardys Rapids.
 Photo: Plan, Ready, Go.

 Fishing Bridge

-East Yellowstone is a great area to explore.
+The east side of Yellowstone’s lower loop is a great area to explore.
 I found it much quieter than other major geyser basin areas.
 Start with the Fishing Bridge, a historic landmark that served as a popular fishing spot.
 And maybe stop in at the General Store.

 woman in a warm coat standing on a bridge over a river